bbustin/js-docker/README.md

 This configuration has been certified using the PostgreSQL 9.4 database with JasperReports Server 6.3.0.
+Note: TIBCOSoftware likely does *NOT certify this Docker build as it uses the Community Edition*.
+For a certified build, please see [TIBCOSoftware/js-docker](https://github.com/TIBCOSoftware/js-docker) and get a license for the Professional version.

 Basic knowledge of Docker and the underlying infrastructure is required.
 For more information about Docker see the